deepinv/deepinv/docs/source/user_guide/training/datasets.rst

      - Dataset that loads images (ground-truth, measurements or both) from a folder
    * - :class:`deepinv.datasets.TensorDataset`
      - Dataset that returns tensor(s) passed in at input: either tensor(s) for a single observation or a whole dataset of them
+   * - :class:`deepinv.datasets.HDF5Dataset`
+     - Dataset of measurements generated using :func:`deepinv.datasets.generate_dataset`, see :ref:`below <generating-datasets>` for how to use.

 .. _generating-datasets: